Current building and history

 Unlike many New England communities Plymouth has a market square rather than a green at its center.
 Town Square occupies the upper end of Leyden Street and is surrounded by three prominent buildings.
 The 1749 Courthouse on the corner of Market Street occupies the south side of the square; the stone First Parish Church (Unitarian) is at the west end and the white wooden church

 Site of old fort.
-Dr. James Thacher planted an elm tree a the center of the old fortís foundation, which was later replaced with the marble “stool.”
+Dr. James Thacher planted an elm tree a the center of the old fort’s foundation, which was later replaced with the marble “stool.”

 Location.
 41° 57.387′ N, 70° 39.688′ W. Marker is in Plymouth, Massachusetts, in Plymouth County.
 Marker is at the intersection of Leyden Street and Water Street on Leyden Street.
 Touch for map.
 Marker is in this post office area: Plymouth MA 02360, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on August 25, 2017.
-This page originally submitted on August 1, 2014, by Sandra Hughes of Killen, Usa.
-This page has been viewed 296 times since then and 27 times this year.
-Photos: 1. submitted on August 1, 2014, by Sandra Hughes of Killen, Usa.
-2, 3. submitted on August 23, 2017, by Bill Coughlin of North Arlington, New Jersey. • Bill Pfingsten was the editor who published this page.
+This page was last revised on June 13, 2020.
+It was originally submitted on August 1, 2014, by Sandra Hughes Tidwell of Killen, Alabama, USA.
+This page has been viewed 362 times since then.
+Photos: 1. submitted on June 13, 2020.
+2. submitted on August 1, 2014, by Sandra Hughes Tidwell of Killen, Alabama, USA.
+3, 4. submitted on August 23, 2017, by Bill Coughlin of North Arlington, New Jersey. • Bill Pfingsten was the editor who published this page.